openshift/release/cluster/ci/config/prow/README.md

 `jenkins-operator` is responsible for the lifecycle of ProwJobs that run Jenkins jobs.
 It starts the tests for new ProwJobs, and moves them to completion accordingly.

 We run a proxy in front of the Jenkins operator.
-Build and deploy it with the following templates:
+Deploy it with the following template:
 ```
-oc process -f https://raw.githubusercontent.com/openshift/release/master/tools/jenkins-proxy/openshift/build.yaml | oc create -f -
-oc process -f https://raw.githubusercontent.com/openshift/release/master/tools/jenkins-proxy/openshift/deploy.yaml | oc create -f -
+oc process -f ../../../../tools/jenkins-proxy/openshift/deploy.yaml | oc create -f -
 ```

-`jenkins-operator` needs a jenkins token to start jobs in Jenkins and the oauth token created in the hook template.
+`jenkins-operator` needs a jenkins token to authenticate with the jenkins-proxy in order to start jobs in Jenkins and an oauth token for updating comments and statuses in Github PRs.
 ```
-oc process -f openshift/jenkins-operator.yaml -p JENKINS_TOKEN=$(cat jenkins-token | base64) | oc create -f -
+oc process -f openshift/jenkins-operator.yaml | oc create -f -
 ```

 ### deck

 `deck` is the prow frontend.
-It reuses the jenkins token created in the jenkins-operator template.
+It needs a jenkins token for authenticating with the jenkins-proxy in order to get Jenkins logs.
 ```
 oc process -f openshift/deck.yaml | oc create -f -
 ```